 The London Green Belt Way - Summary of Full Route

-This is a new footpath around the Green Belt of London.
-It is 222 miles long and starts and finishes at Hampton Court Palace.
-It has been developed over the last 16 years and in most follows the route of a long distance charity run called the Green Belt Relay organised by Stragglers Running Club from Kingston-upon-Thames.
+A 236 mile path around the Green Belt of London, starting and finishishing at Hampton Court Palace (see Interactive Map).
+It has been developed over the last 24 years and in the main follows a similar route to that of a long distance charity run, the Green Belt Relay, organised by Stragglers Running Club from Kingston-upon-Thames.

 Below is a short summary of the route around London.
 It will give you an outline of the areas we pass through and make you think about the scenery and history associated with them.
 However, get a full appreciation of this you will have to read the full write up of all 22 sections.

 Starts at the front door to Hampton Court Palace and follows the Thames Path through Hurst Park, Walton-on-Thames, Shepperton, Laleham, Staines and Egham.

 At Runnymede we climb Coopers Hill past the memorials and enter Windsor Great Park at Bishopsgate.
 The route soon enters the deer park and follows the Long Walk from the Copper Horse to the castle.

 At Windsor we exit the park via Park Street Gate and hug the wall of Windsor Castle before crossing the pedestrian bridge to Eton and rejoining the Thames Path past, Boveney, Dorney Lake, over Maidenhead Bridge and along Cliveden Reach to Cookham.